 Koa wilt disease was introduced into Hawai'i around 1980, and is now problematic throughout the islands at elevations below 2,500 feet ASL.
 As much as 80% of koa planted at less than 2,500 feet in elevation will eventually die from wilt, which usually makes its appearance at around the 4th to 7th year of growth.

 Siglo Tonewoods is addressing the problem by working with HARC to evaluate low-elevation koa forests, collect seeds and expose and test the seedlings for genetic resistance to the disease.
 Seedlings from the wilt-resistant families will then be planted in a series of long-term progeny tests to find the most resistant and best performing koa tree to use in future seed orchards.

 Stewardship Conservation Project

-Our first step in conserving the forest was to install five miles of fencing to keep the cattle out.
-Our goal is to harvest koa over the next 25 years, in an area where there is almost no young koa due to over 100 years of grazing.
-When our work is complete, there should be a diverse native forest, free of predatory animals and with a much diminished weed presence.
-We intend to manage abundance instead of decline, and expect there to be ten times the volume of koa that there is at present.
+Our long-term goal is to regenerate this project area over the next 25 years; there is almost no koa regeneration due to over 100 years of active grazing.
+When our work is complete, there should be a diverse native forest, free of predatory animals and with a much-diminished weed presence.
+We estimate that there will be a 10-fold increase in the koa volume on the property at the end of the project in 25 years.

 Planted 12,500 Windbreak Trees